htn5/codePath-iOS-Prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Tip Percentage Slider so that users are not limited to the 3 segmented options.

 ## Video Walkthrough